 The secret to eating pintxos like a local is to master the txikiteo, a Basque-style food crawl.

-In San Sebastian you can’t avoid seeing bar counters full of these mouthwatering little pieces of heaven, the local version of tapas.
-But Basque people are also famous for creating a unique way of going out for pintxos, called txikiteo in Euskera, the Basque language.
+In San Sebastian you can’t avoid seeing bar counters full of mouthwatering little pintxos, the local version of tapas.
+But it doesn’t end there.
+Basque people are also famous for creating a unique way of going out for pintxos, called txikiteo in the Basque language.

-A rough translation for txikiteo would be bar-hopping or a food crawl.
-What it means in practice is that we go from bar to bar, washing down a pintxo or two with a glass of fresh txakoli or local cider in each one.
+A rough translation for txikiteo would be bar hopping or a food crawl.
+What it means in practice is that we go from bar to bar, eating a pintxo or two and washing them down with a glass of fresh txakoli or local cider at each stop.

 But how can you do txikiteo like a true donostiarra?
 We’ve collected five insider’s tips to master the art of Basque style bar-hopping: